In this article:

 For a condo project to potentially gain FHA approval, it must meet the following requirements:

-Even if your HOA chooses not to pursue approval for the entire complex, you may still be able to apply for single-unit approval (formerly known as “spot approval”).
+Even if your HOA chooses not to pursue approval for the entire complex, you may have the option to apply for single-unit approval (formerly known as “spot approval”).
 To be eligible, the following requirements must be met:

 Getting a reverse mortgage on a condo is possible, but it may come with a few extra steps.
 Your condo must be FHA-approved, either at a building level or through single-unit approval, and you’ll still need to meet the borrower eligibility requirements.
 While the process can seem complex, your lender can guide you through each step and help determine whether a reverse mortgage is the right fit for your situation.